core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support:
 : YES

-The examples in this section assume a CoAP host with IP address FDFD::123 and a default CoAP port 61616.
-HTTP hosts are possible and do not change the nature of the examples.\
+The examples in this section assume CoAP hosts with a default CoAP port 61616.
+HTTP hosts are possible and do not change the nature of the examples.

 The following example shows a client performing a resource lookup with the example look-up location /rd-lookup/: